-The measured and pre-processed mid-IR soil spectra and PCA results of all local HAFL samples revealed high correlation between the spectral absorbance values and a broad range of SC content overall (Figures 3 & 4).
+The measured and preprocessed mid-IR soil spectra and PCA results of all local HAFL samples revealed a high correlation between the spectral absorbance values and a broad range of SC content overall (Figs. 3 and 4).
 According to past studies that assessed variable importance, we assumed that soil texture and mineralogical and organic composition influence mid-IR spectral absorbance the most (Madari et al., 2006; Bornemann et al., 2010; Calderón et al., 2011).
-SOC, for example, is known to be related to a variety of bands that represent absorptions due to organic molecules such as proteins with C - O, C = O and N - H bonds (Viscarra Rossel and Behrens, 2010).
-Local HAFL samples containing both a high amount of organic compounds as well as carbonates created distinct absorbance bands around 1450 cm-1, 1460 cm-1, 2855 cm-1 and 2930 cm-1 for aliphatic C-H constituents (Madari et al., 2006) or around 1320 cm-1 for hydroxyl groups bonded to carbon (C-O-H) (Bornemann et al., 2010) and around 2500 cm-1 for carbonates (Calderón et al., 2011).
-Future studies should investigate whether overlapping of spectral signals for organic and mineral components increases at high SC concentrations, implying that spectral absorbance patterns above a certain threshold of SC no longer differentiate substantially.
+SOC (soil organic carbon), for example, is known to be related to a variety of bands that represent absorptions due to organic molecules such as proteins with C-O, C=O and N-H bonds (Viscarra Rossel and Behrens, 2010).
+Local HAFL samples containing both a high number of organic compounds and carbonates created distinct absorbance bands around 1450, 1460, 2855 and 2930 cm-1 for aliphatic C-H constituents (Madari et al., 2006) or around $1320 \,\mathrm{cm}^{-1}$ for hydroxyl